ualibweb/ILLiadLive/README.md

 - include_request_buttons.html
 - include_request_cited.html

-This file will walkthrough important views in the Illiad frontend and their corresponding source code files.
+This file will walk through important views in the Illiad frontend and their corresponding source code files.

 ## /css directory